 You are going to prick in and around the scar with a felt pricker.
 Stick the pricker for a quarter in the ball and pull it back.
 Watch out for your fingers, because this is sharp.
 If necessary, place a little wool on the scar and prick it, until the ball is completely intact and there is little difference from the felt that has never been cut open.

-If the ball starts to fluff up after a while, shave it carefully with a razor blade and it is back in business again.
+If the lavender stress ball starts to fluff up after a while, shave it carefully with a razor blade and it is back in business again.

 Why is this stress ball so good against stress?